Media Make Up Artistry, Level 2

 Our training salons are open to the public which gives you the chance to experience working on real clients before you start work.

-4 GCSE's at D or 3 including English, Maths & preferably Science.
+4 GCSE's at 9-3 including English, Maths & preferably Science.

 It is important that students have a mature and professional attitude as the Hair and Make-Up profession is a highly demanding and disciplined one.
 In particular, students will be required to maintain high standards of personal and professional appearance including wearing make up to look presentable; piercings will not have to be covered.

 The course is assessed via an external practical and a theoretical assessment which will draw knowledge from the mandatory content of the qualification.
-The Practical exam could be up to 6 hours in length with the theoretical exam content using short and extended answer style questions.
+The Practical exam could be up to 6 hours in length with the theoretical exam content using short and extended answer style questions over 2 hours.

 Students that have successfully completed the course may progress onto Level 3 subject including Hairdressing, Beauty or Hair and Media Make Up Artistry.
 Alternatively you could find an Apprenticeship.
 Future options at City College Norwich also include level 4 qualifications in Advanced Techniques and Management in Hair and Beauty Therapy or Media Make-up Artistry.